VarunBhide/Temperature-sensor-max6675/README.md

  - VCC of Temperature sensor to 3.3V of NodeMCU
  - Gnd of Temperature sensor to GND of NodeMCU
  - Connect Data pins of Temperature sensor to digital pins on NodeMCU
+ - connect the NodeMCU to computrer thru=ough usb cable

   ### 2.Software Setup
+  ##### i. install proper ide
  - Install the VS code
  - Install the platfomIO extention
  - Creat the new project
  - select the ESP8266 NodeMCU board
  - Write the code in SRC main.cpp file
+ - add wifi credentials in code
+ - add thingspeak api key and channel no for thingspeak connections
  - ##### install libraries
    a. mathworks/ThingSpeak @ ^2.0.0